 Q9: I have a central venous catheter/port.
 What should I do about flushing it regularly?

 There is evidence that flushing can occur at intervals of up to every 12 weeks with no increase in adverse events or harms.
 Speak with oncology care team about the flushing schedule that is right for you and ask if you may be able to flush the port yourself should it become necessary.

 Q10: I am a survivor of cancer who receives regular scans/imaging/tests to detect potential recurrence.
 Should I keep getting this testing?

 In general, as recommended by the CDC, any clinic visits that can be postponed without risk to the patient should be postponed.
 This includes routine surveillance visits to detect cancer recurrence.
 In many cases, the recommended frequency of these visits is already considered a range (e.g. 3 to 6 months), so extending the time between evaluations may still be within the recommendations.
 If you develop a new symptom that might indicate cancer recurrence you should contact your cancer care team and not wait for the next scheduled evaluation.

 Q11: What else can I do to help fight COVID19?

 The most important thing you can do is follow the public health guidance provided by the CDC and your state and local health departments, as mentioned in Q4.

-Another way to help would be to consider participating in a research study such as the Beat19 study.
-This is a study that nearly anyone can participate in and seeks to learn more about what happens before, during and after you have symptoms of COVID-19.
+Another way to help would be to consider participating in research studies such as the Beat19 study or this study at Stanford.
+These are studies that nearly anyone can participate in and they seek to learn more about what happens before, during and after you have symptoms of COVID-19.

 Q12: Is there anything I can do to improve my general health and my immune system?